Coronavirus + Title IX: Info for Students

 You should ask your school’s Title IX office how they are planning on handling cases with regard to potential or current campus closures.
 Even if your school is currently open, asking questions now may help you prepare for potential campus closures by creating a plan with your Title IX office.
 If you already have an advocate, they may be able to help you understand what your school is doing or assist you in asking questions.

-If you are working with ERA through our Advice and Counseling or ENOUGH programs, please note that we might need additional time ahead of any deadlines in your case to make a plan with you and your Title IX office.
+If you are working with ERA through our Legal Advice & Counseling or ENOUGH programs, please note that we might need additional time ahead of any deadlines in your case to make a plan with you and your Title IX office.
 We may need to provide remote-only support for the health and safety of you and our staff/volunteers.

 If you are requesting help from us, please give us as much advance notice of deadlines as possible.